 - The ending, where not only does George Newman saves U-62: "WE DID IT!
 THE STATION'S OURS!!!"
 Cue fireworks spewing from the countdown clock and everyone cheering wildly.
 Not only does George save U-62, but R.J.
 Fletcher gets put through a massive (and well deserved) Humiliation Conga.
 Everybody gets all excited that U-62 has survived, and fireworks start spewing from the countdown clock.
 Fletcher gets pissed about it and plans to sue Uncle Harvey, but he just ignores him.
 Then, an FCC official informs Fletcher that thanks to his comments being broadcast by Philo and Channel 8 having been late in filing its' license renewal, Channel 8 is taken off the air.
 And all because of a penny he gave to a bum (which turned out to be a rare, valuable coin).

-- Philo manages to single-handedly destroy R.J.
+- Philo managing to single-handedly destroy R.J.
 Fletcher's reputation in the community by interrupting Channel 8's signal with one of his own at just the right time.
 The fact that he does it all without saying a word (only munching on his popcorn) only adds to the awesome.

 - Stanley Spadowski's speech about his mop, which doubles as a Shout-Out to Network.
 The audience loves it so much that it launches both Stanley and U-62 as a whole into the public spotlight.